Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Introduction

 \section{Introduction}

-Large Language Models~(LLMs) have demonstrated promising results on a wide range of software engineering tasks, such as code completion~\cite{zhang2023repocoder}, code generation~\cite{schafer2023empirical}, and program repair~\cite{jiang2023impact}, leading to a new paradigm for programming.
-However, whether LLMs can truly understand code remains an open question, which limits the practical usage of LLMs in real-world software development.
-In-depth evaluation of the code understanding capability of LLMs has become an emerging direction for the community.
+Large language models (LLMs) have demonstrated promising performance in code generation tasks, marking a new paradigm for programming~\cite{zhang2023repocoder,schafer2023empirical,abdin2024phi}.
+However, whether LLMs can truly understand code remains an open question.
+Such understanding is a prerequisite for users to reliably and confidently employ LLMs in code-related tasks, ensuring controllability and trustworthiness.
+Consequently, in-depth evaluation and enhancement of LLMs’ code understanding ability has emerged as a critical research direction for the community.

-Specifically, code understanding generally encompasses three levels: syntactic understanding~(e.g., ensuring code conforms to programming rules), semantic understanding (e.g., recognizing variable scopes and control flow), and functional understanding~(i.e., grasping the overall purpose and behavior of the code).
-Existing works~\cite{ma2023lms,orvalho2025large} revealed that LLMs have the potential to grasp code syntax but do not understand the semantics of the code correctly.
-Even worse, recent research~\cite{hooda2024large} highlighted a fundamental limitation persisting in LLMs -- LLMs cannot precisely understand \textit{Programming Concepts Predicates}, including how variables are managed in memory, how execution flows across constructs, and how code segments combine to perform computations.
-These aspects involve program-level understanding, a critical capability for LLMs to handle real-world coding tasks such as repository-level code generation.
-This gap significantly hinders the advancement of LLMs in complex code understanding and generation.
+Existing works~\cite{ma2023lms,orvalho2025large} revealed that LLMs have the potential to grasp code syntax but do not understand the semantics correctly.
+Even worse, recent research~\cite{hooda2024large} highlighted a fundamental limitation: LLMs lack sufficient understanding of \textit{Programming Concepts Predicates}\footnote{Throughout this paper, we use the term \textit{programming concepts} to denote programming concept predicates for brevity.} , including how variables are managed in memory, how execution flows across constructs, and how code segments combine to perform computations.
+As illustrated in Figure~\ref{fig:1}, the figure presents a representative failure case in which a model becomes confused when control-flow variations are introduced within the code prefix.